-SECTION 7.
+SECTION 4.01.
 ASSESSMENT ROLL.
+The City Manager has heretofore caused to be prepared an Initial Assessment Roll for the Fiscal Year commencing October 1, 2019 and additional Assessment Rolls for Fiscal Years 2021 and 2022 in the manner provided in the Ordinance.
+The City Manager is hereby directed to prepare, or cause to be prepared, an

-The City Manager is hereby directed to prepare, or cause to be prepared, an Assessment Roll for the Fiscal Year commencing October 1, 2022 in the manner provided in the Ordinance.
-The Assessment Roll shall include all Tax Parcels within the Las Olas Underground Special Assessment Area.
-The City Manager shall apportion the estimated Project Cost to be recovered through Underground Special Assessment in the manner set forth in Final Assessment Resolution.
+Assessment Roll for each subsequent Fiscal Year in the manner provided in the Ordinance.
+The Assessment Roll for each Fiscal Year shall include all Tax Parcels within the Las Olas Isles Underground Special Assessment Area.
+The City Manager shall apportion the estimated Project Cost to be recovered through Underground Utility Line Assessments in the manner set forth in the Final Assessment Resolution.
+For purposes of the Underground Utility Line Assessments to be imposed and collected commencing October 1, 2022 and in subsequent Fiscal Years, the Final Assessment Resolution shall be deemed to be the resolution adopted by the City Commission after the public hearing described in Section 4.02 below.

-A copy of this Preliminary Rate Resolution, documentation related to the estimated amount of the Project Cost to be recovered through the imposition of Underground Special Assessment, and the Assessment Roll shall be maintained on file in the office of the City Clerk and open to public inspection.
-The foregoing shall not be construed to require that the Assessment Roll be in printed form if the amount of the Underground Special Assessment for each parcel of property can be determined by the use of a computer terminal available to the public.
+A copy of this Amended and Restated Declaration Resolution, documentation related to the estimated amount of the Project Cost to be recovered through the imposition of the Underground Utility Line Assessment, and the Assessment Roll for the then current Fiscal Year shall be maintained on file in the office of the City Clerk and open to public inspection.
+The foregoing shall not be construed to require that the Assessment Roll be in printed form if the amount of the Underground Utility Line Assessment for each parcel of property can be determined by the use of a computer terminal available to the public.

-It is hereby ascertained, determined, and declared that the method of determining the Underground Special Assessment for Las Olas Isles Underground Utility Line Facilities as set forth in this Preliminary Rate Resolution is a fair and reasonable method of apportioning the Project Cost among parcels of Assessed Property located within the Assessment Area.
+It is hereby ascertained, determined, and declared that the method of determining the Underground Utility Line Assessment for the Las Olas Isles Underground Utility Line Facilities Project as set forth in this Amended and Restated Declaration Resolution is a fair and reasonable method of apportioning the Project Cost among parcels of Assessed Property located within the Las Olas Isles Underground Special Assessment Area.

-SECTION 8.
+SECTION 4.02.
 AUTHORIZATION OF PUBLIC HEARING.
-There is hereby established a public hearing to be held at 5:01 p.m. on September 12, 2022, in the Commission Chambers of City Hall, 100 North Andrews Avenue, Fort Lauderdale, Florida, 33301 at which time the City Commission will receive and consider any comments on the Underground Special Assessment from the public and affected property owners and to consider (A) creation of the Las Olas Underground Special Assessment Area, (B) imposition of the Assessments, and (C) collection of the Assessments pursuant to the Uniform Assessment Collection Act.
+There is hereby established a public hearing to be held at 6:00 p.m. on October 21, 2021, in the Commission Chambers of City Hall, 100 North Andrews Avenue, Fort Lauderdale, Florida, 33301 at which time the City Commission will receive and consider any comments on the Underground Utility Line Assessments from the public and affected property owners and consider (A) the continued existence of the Las Olas Isles Underground Special Assessment Area, (B) imposition of the Assessments, and (C) collection of the Assessments pursuant to the Uniform Assessment Collection Act.

-SECTION 9.
+SECTION 4.03.
 NOTICE BY PUBLICATION.
 The City Manager shall publish a notice of the public hearing in the manner and time provided in Sections 25-129.10 of the Ordinance.
-The notice shall be published no later than August 23, 2022, in substantially the form attached hereto as Appendix C.
+The notice shall be published no later than October 1, 2021, in substantially the form attached hereto as Appendix D.

-SECTION 10.
+SECTION 4.04.
 NOTICE BY MAIL.
-The City Manager shall direct the provision of notice by first class mail to the owner of each parcel of Assessed Property, as required by Section 25-129.11 of the Ordinance.
+The City Manager shall also provide notice by first class mail to the owner of each parcel of Assessed Property, as required by Section 25-129.11 of the